 Pro tip: Have students enable voice typing, then lower the screen half-way and have the student speak freely into the computer.
 When they are complete, fully open the screen and begin editing.
 This takes removes the distraction of seeing words appear on the screen as students are trying to create free-form thoughts.

 - In a Google Slide, select the ‘Tools’ menu button and click the ‘Voice typing…” option

 - A module with a microphone should appear, click the microphone to begin transcribing voice.
 Click the microphone again to end transcription.

 Free Chrome Extensions/Plugins

-Browser extensions extend the functionality of the student computers, whether they are on the Summit Platform, external websites, or Google Docs.
+Browser extensions extend the functionality of the student computers, whether they are on the Summit Learning platform, external websites, or Google Docs.